nashville-software-school/front-end-milestones/2-orientation/exercises/JS_01_FUNCTIONS.md

     cd ~/workspace/exercises/overly-excited
     ```

-1. Create an `index.html` file with the [touch](http://www.linfo.org/touch.html) command.
+1. Create an `index.html` file in this directory with the [touch](http://www.linfo.org/touch.html) command.
-1. Create an `overly-excited.js` file with the touch command.
+1. Create an `overly-excited.js` file in this directory with the touch command.
 1. Copy the following code and paste it into the `index.html` file.
 Notice that the `overly-excited.js` file is properly linked so that when you load this HTML file in a web browser, the logic in that file will be executed.

     ```